-A: The partners include Iowa State University, Penn State University, Roeslein Alternative Energy, FDCE Inc., the USDA-ARS National Laboratory for Agriculture and Environment, as well as 33 other partner organizations.
+A: Collaborating organizations include Iowa State University, Penn State University, Roeslein Alternative Energy, FDCE Inc., the USDA-ARS National Laboratory for Agriculture and Environment.
+We also partner with 33 additional organizations.

 Q: How does G2G improve the sustainability of the current agriculture system?